amitxv/PC-Tuning/docs/physical-setup.md

 - Avoid single-channel and mixing/matching DIMMs

-- Ensure that your GPU is installed in the top PCIe slot and that it is running at the rated bandwidth in [GPU-Z](https://www.techpowerup.com/gpuz) while running the built-in render test
+- Ensure that your GPU is running at the rated bandwidth in [GPU-Z](https://www.techpowerup.com/gpuz) while running the built-in render test

     - See [media/gpuz-bus-interface.png](../media/gpuz-bus-interface.png)